backtrace-labs/backtrace-unity/README.md

 4) Crashes - An end to the game play experience.
 The game crashes or restarts.
 5) Hangs - A game is non responsive.
 Some platforms will tell the user “This app has stopped responding

 The plugin provide 2 controls for manaing what the client will report.
-[SkipReports](#filtering-a-report) allows you to tell the client to only report on specific classes of these errors, and [Log Error Sampling](#sampling-log-errors) will allow you to tell the client to sample the Debug Log errors so programmers don't 'shoot themselves in the foot' by releasing the plugin to a many users and report on hundreds of low priority and recoerable errors that they may not be intending to capture.
+[SkipReports](#filtering-a-report) allows you to tell the client to only report on specific classes of these errors, and [Log Error Sampling](#sampling-log-errors) will allow you to tell the client to sample the Debug Log errors so programmers don't 'shoot themselves in the foot' by releasing the plugin to a many users and report on hundreds of low priority and recoverable errors that they may not be intending to capture.

 The plugin allows you to collect game objects if you like by specifying a depth of hierarchy to inspect to for game objects.
 By default its disabled (Game object depth is equal to -1).
 If you will use 0 as maximum depth of game object we will use default game object limit - 16.
 If you would like to specify game object depth size to n, please insert n in Backtrace configuration text box.
 If you require game obejct depth to be above 30, please contact support.